NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wand of Traitorous Thoughts.md

 * * *

-**Effect** You cast [[Spells/Mind Probe|Mind Probe]].
+**Effect** You cast [[Mind Probe|Mind Probe]].
 The first time the target rolls a success at a Deception check to mislead your probe, it gets a result one step worse than it rolled.
 This means you learn the answer if the target's Deception check would have succeeded, and you learn nothing rather than believing a falsehood if the check would have been a critical success.

 * * *

-**Craft Requirements** Supply a casting of [[Spells/Mind Probe|Mind Probe]].
+**Craft Requirements** Supply a casting of [[Mind Probe|Mind Probe]].

 *Source: Pathfinder Treasure Vault*
 *OGL*